chizzletaz/MilestoneProject4/TEST.md

 12. Confirm a success toast appears with the text 'Successfully signed in as Y.' (Y is your username).

 Result:
-The user can log in to the website by filling in the login form correctly.
+A user can log in to the website by filling in the login form correctly.

 **Logout functionality**
 Expected:
-The user is logged out when they click on the logout link in the navbar.
+A user is logged out when they click on the logout link in the navbar.

 Testing:
 1. Log in.